jparker/search_lingo/README.md

 Take a look at the examples/ directory for more concrete examples.

+## How It Works

+A search is instantiated with a query string and a search scope (commonly an ActiveRecord model).
+The search breaks the query string down into a series of tokens, and each token is processed by a declared series of parsers.
+If a parser succeeds, the process immediately terminates and advances to the next token.
+If none of the declared parsers succeeds, and the token is compound -- that is, the token is composed of an operator and a term (e.g., "foo: bar"), the token is simplified and then processed by the declared parsers again.
+If the second pass also fails, then the (now simplified) token falls through to the <code>#default_parse</code> method defined by the search class.
+(It is important that this method be implemented in such a way that it always succeeds.)

 ## Search Classes

 Search classes should inherit from SearchLingo::AbstractSearch and they should override the <code>#default_parse</code> instance method.
+It is important that this method be defined in such a way that it always succeeds, as the results will be sent to the query object via <code>#public_send</code>.
 In addtion, the class method <code>parser</code> can be used to declare additional parsers that should be used by the search class.
 (See the section "Parsing" for more information on what makes a suitable parser.)

 ## Parsers

 Any object that can respond to the <code>#call</code> method can be used as a parser.
+If the parser succeeds, it should return an Array of arguments that can be sent to the query object using <code>#public_send</code>, e.g.,
+<code>[:where, { id: 42 }]</code>.
+If the parser fails, it should return a
+falsey value (typically nil).

 For very simple parsers which need not be reusable, you can pass the parsing logic to the <code>parser</code> method as a block:

     class MySearch < SearchLingo::AbstractSearch